 Capital Wine School

 Founded by Master of Wine Jay Youmans, Capital Wine School in Washington, D.C., offers professional-level wine education through WSET and Wine Scholar Guild programs.
-With 8-10 public classes monthly, the school covers wine regions, grape varieties, and more, providing inclusive learning opportunities for beginners and advanced sommeliers alike.
+With 8-10 public classes monthly, the school covers wine regions, grape varieties, and more, providing inclusive learning opportunities for beginners and experienced wine professionals alike.

-Founded by Master of Wine Jay Youmans in 2008, the Capital Wine School (CWS) has become Washington DC’s top wine school.
-Located just south of Bethesda, CWS has gained a solid reputation with regard to friendly-but-serious in-depth presentation on the world of wine for everything from serious beginners to professional sommeliers.
+Founded by Master of Wine Jay Youmans in 2008, the Capital Wine School (CWS) has become one of Washington, D.C.’s most established wine schools.
+Located just south of Bethesda, CWS has gained a solid reputation for friendly-but-serious, in-depth exploration of the world of wine for serious beginners to professional sommeliers.

 Wine Classes

-While the school focuses on sommelier courses, the Capital Wine School offers about 8-10 public classes each month.
+While the school focuses on certification courses, the Capital Wine School offers about 8-10 public classes each month.
 These classes cover wine regions, grape varieties, and specialized tastings.
 A few sample classes: Comparative Tasting of Riesling from Around the World; The Super 2nd Growth of Bordeaux; and Neighborhoods of Napa.
-A good way to judge the health of a wine school is how many public classes they offer.
-On the east coast, only the Wine School of Philadelphia offers more classes open to the public.
+A useful way to judge the health of a wine school is how many public classes it offers.
+On the East Coast, only the Wine School of Philadelphia offers more classes open to the public.

 Wine Scholar Guild Programs

-The Wine Scholar Guild offers solid professional/serious enthusiast-oriented programs with a focus on France, Italy, and France.
-The classes are taught by the Capital Wine School staff, with educational material supplied by the Guild.
+The Wine Scholar Guild offers solid, professionally oriented programs with a focus on France, Italy, and Spain.
+The classes are taught by Capital Wine School staff, with educational material supplied by the Guild.

 Wine & Spirit Education Trust